SAVANNAH, Ga. (WSAV) – West Chatham Elementary School will reopen Monday following a weeklong closure due to positive COVID-19 cases.

-“At this time, there is no indication that the personnel who have tested positive for the coronavirus have been in close contact with any students at the school, but we ask parents to monitor their child closely for symptoms,” SCCPSS stated.
+“At this time, there is no indication that the personnel who have tested positive for the coronavirus have been in close contact with any students at the school, but we ask parents to monitor their child closely for symptoms,” SCCPSS stated last week.
 “We have been working closely with local public health officials to ensure the proper recommendations are followed to isolate staff diagnosed with COVID-19 and identify close contacts.”

 If a child develops symptoms of the virus, SCCPSS asks parents to keep the student out of school and group activities (sports or playgroups, for example) and contact their health care provider.